xster/flutter-wiki/Tree-hygiene.md

 ## Handling breaking changes

-_This is a new section that is not yet in operation._

 In general, we want to avoid making changes to Flutter, our plugins, or our packages, that force developers using Flutter to change their code in order to upgrade to new versions of Flutter.
 See [our compatibility policy](https://flutter.dev/resources/compatibility).

 Sometimes, however, doing this is necessary for the greater good.
 We want our APIs to be